Preparing for Summer Essentials

 Parking is available at Manzanita Field Garage, 742 Campus Drive, Stanford, CA 94305.

-Please purchase a visitor parking permit through Park Mobile.
-For more information on parking on Stanford University campus, please visit Stanford Transportation.
+Purchase a visitor parking permit through Park Mobile.
+For more information on parking on Stanford University campus, visit Stanford Transportation.
 Stanford Pre-Collegiate Studies is not responsible for any parking tickets received on arrival or departure days.

 Arriving on Stanford Campus - SUMaC

-Parking is available behind BOB off of Campus Drive.
+Parking is available behind Tri Delta off of Bowdoin Street.
+For more information on parking on Stanford University campus, visit Stanford Transportation.
 Stanford Pre-Collegiate Studies is not responsible for any parking tickets received on arrival or departure days.

 Arriving Flights

 Participants must schedule their flight for arrival day.
-Stanford Pre-Collegiate Studies will provide transportation from SFO to the Stanford campus.
-Staff will transport participants in program vans.
-Staff will pick up participants from SFO at 1:00pm, 2:30pm, and 4:00pm.
-Stanford Pre-Collegiate Studies is not responsible for the safety and well-being of participants until they are picked up by staff at the airport, so please plan flights accordingly.
+Stanford Pre-Collegiate Studies will provide transportation from SFO to the Stanford campus at no cost in dedicated program vans or rented buses.
+Staff will meet and greet participants from SFO at 1:00pm and 4:00pm and coordinate their transport to campus.
+Stanford Pre-Collegiate Studies is not responsible for the safety and well-being of participants until they are picked up by staff at the airport, so plan flights accordingly.
 If participants arrive in between those times, they will need to wait on their own until the next shuttle arrives at the airport.
-Specific details of where staff will pick them up will be shared with participants directly once Stanford Pre-Collegiate Studies receives their flight information.
-If participants' flights are delayed or changed at the last minute, they should contact the Stanford Pre-Collegiate Studies emergency contact number.
-If it is not possible to schedule a flight that arrives before 4:00pm, please contact spcs-residential@stanford.edu.

 Departing Flights